Generic Name: propranolol

 - cold feeling in your hands and feet;

-- depression, confusion, hallucinations; or
+- depression, confusion, hallucinations;

 - severe skin reaction--fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain, followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.

-Less serious side effects may include:
+Common side effects may include:

 - nausea, vomiting, diarrhea, constipation, stomach cramps;